-‘The 24th’ is a historical drama that seeks to shed light on the mistreatment of the all-black 24th United States Infantry Regiment.
+‘The 24th’ is a historical drama that sheds light on the mistreatment of the all-black 24th United States Infantry Regiment.
 The scene is set in 1917, in Houston, Texas.
 Shortly after the US declared war on Germany (during World War 1), a military installation, Camp Logan, was to be built.
 The third battalion of the 24th regiment was charged with protecting the construction site.
-However, what ensued were gross racial tensions, mistreatment of the local black community, and eventually, a riot.
+However, what ensued were gross racial tensions, mistreatment of the local black community, and, eventually, a riot.

-Yes, The 24th is based on a true story.
+The 24th is based on actual historical events.
 It is no secret that in America, especially in southern states like Texas, segregation was practiced openly.
-The film discusses the tension that arose between the black and white communities in the area.
+The film discusses the tension between the area’s black and white communities.
 Jim Crow was an especially humiliating set of laws that vehemently encouraged segregation and racism.
-Even schools, toilets, and common places were divided along the lines of color.
+Even schools, toilets, and common places were divided by color.
 The white workers in Camp Logan also demanded separate tanks for drinking water.

 Constant Clashes With The Police